samComeIt/CSE308_Tempo/README.md

 How to Test in your Local Machine
 ----------------------------------
-- Download the file from github or go to your GitHub file directory
+- Download the file from GitHub or go to your GitHub file directory
-- Inside the project directory, write ‘php artisan serve’ on command prompt (cmd)
+- Inside the project directory, open a command prompt (cmd) and run ‘php artisan serve’
 - If it does not work, it is because the vendor file and the .env file are missing
-  - Write ‘composer update’ on the command prompt
+  - Run ‘composer update’ on the command prompt
-  - Write ‘composer install’ on the command prompt
+  - Run ‘composer install’ on the command prompt
   - Make a .env file in your project file, ‘echo.
 2>.env’.
   - Copy the codes from the .env.example file and paste it to the .env file
-  - Write ‘php artisan key:generate’ on the command prompt
+  - Run ‘php artisan key:generate’ on the command prompt
-  - Write ‘php artisan serve’ on the command prompt
+  - Run ‘php artisan serve’ on the command prompt
 - Go to Chrome and write the line from the command prompt after “Laravel development server started:” http://127.0.0.1:8000
 <div>
    <img width= 400 src="https://github.com/samComeIt/CSE308/blob/master/phpartisanserve.PNG">